 Niloak dogs were usually planters -- a Scotty and a poodle both have a hole in the center of the back to hold a flower.

 Florists used cute American figurines for potted plants for gifts.
 (They also used cute Japan figurines -- lighter weight, more porous clay and almost white like chalk.)

-Niloak made three or four miniature dogs less than 3 inches tall and a sitting retriever shown in Ozark Dawn glaze in David Gifford's Collectors Encyclopedia of Niloak: A Reference and Value Guide, 2nd Edition.
+Niloak made three or four miniature dogs less than 3 inches tall and a sitting retriever shown in Ozark Dawn glaze in (affiliate link) David Gifford's Collectors Encyclopedia of Niloak: A Reference and Value Guide, 2nd Edition.